aspiringsecurity/EMTTR/Quotation-dapp-contract-management/sushiswap-analytics/README.md

 # SushiSwap Analytics

 SushiSwap Analytics is a progressive web application for the SushiSwap Protocol.
+Visualization, Tabulation, Anaytics and Organization tool for DEX exchange like Sushiswap using OSS spreadsheet module with a wiki interface.
+Wish to extend the analytics tooling with Uniswap, Base etc.

 ## Getting started

-This one-liner assumes you have git, nvm & yarn installed.

 ```sh
 git clone https://github.com/sushiswap/sushiswap-analytics.git && cd sushiswap-analytics && nvm use && yarn && yarn dev
 ```

-## Add your logo

-Add your logo by opening a PR against sushiswap/assets

-## Licence
+## License

 MIT